New Year, Old Blood

 “Oh my gods!
 What happened?”

-“Jealousy.”
+“Jealousy.
+And ignorance.
+Blissful, but ignorance all the same.”
 Lilith shook her head, and the cold pressure that had settled on Samantha seemed to rise with it.
 “It’s been taken care of.
-The proper procedures had taken place, and now we are back on a normal school year.
-So I had time to finally meet you... and tell you I must decline your position.”
+The proper procedures were taken, and now we are back to normal.
+So I finally managed to schedule an appointment to meet you... and tell you that I must decline your position.”

 “What?”
-She blurted, and the smile that Samantha had painstakingly in place was gone at last.
+She blurted, and the smile that Samantha had painstakingly plastered all that time was gone.
 “Sorry, but... what?”

-Lilith looked away from the photo and up at Samantha at last.
+Lilith looked away from the photo and up at Samantha at last- and Samantha barely had time to look away.

 “That’s... that’s absurd!
 My mother has nothing but praise for this place-”